ks888/ansible-playbook-debugger/README.md

 ### r(edo)

-Re-execute the task, and, if no error, continue to run the playbook.
+Re-execute the task, and, if no error, run the remaining part of the playbook.

 ### c(cont(inue))